 Put your baby on the potty upon waking, and consider adding a few consistent times throughout the day to take her to the potty.

-P: Baby pees on the potty, but poops in her diaper.
+Problem: Baby pees on the potty, but poops in her diaper.

 For the longest time, my baby would wait to poop until she was put into her car seat.

 Maybe it was the position of the seat?
 Habit?